exercism/python/exercises/concept/meltdown-mitigation/.docs/introduction.md

 y = 10
 z = 20

-# The elif statement allows for the checking of more conditions.
+# The 'elif' statement allows for the checking of more conditions.
 if x > y:
     print("x is greater than y and z") elif y > z: